-2 This AGREEMENT is collectively made and entered into as of October of 2022, and 3 will become effective on October 1, 2022, by and between ALACHUA COUNTY (hereafter 4 referred to as the "County" or "Employer") and the INTERNATIONAL ASSOCIATION OF FIRE 5 FIGHTERS, LOCAL UNION #3852/Management Unit, the certified bargaining agent in Public 6 Employees Relations Commission Certification Order No.1293, (hereafter referred to as the 7 "Union").
+2 This AGREEMENT is collectively made and entered into as of October 10, 2023, and will 3 become effective on October 1, 2023, by and between ALACHUA COUNTY (hereafter referred 4 to as the "County" or "Employer") and the INTERNATIONAL ASSOCIATION OF FIRE 5 FIGHTERS, LOCAL UNION #3852/Management Unit, the certified bargaining agent in Public 6 Employees Relations Commission Certification Order No.1293, (hereafter referred to as the 7 "Union").
 This Agreement is in compliance with Chapter 447.203(14) of the Florida Statutes 8 which requires the execution of a written contract reflecting the agreement reached between the 9 Employer and the Certified Bargaining Representative.
 There shall be no agreements made 10 contrary to the specific terms of the Agreement, unless they are approved by the authorized 11 representative of the County and the Executive Board of the Union.